top of page

 Chapter 6 promotes diverse housing options to cater to changing demographics.
 Permissible developments include:

-These typologies are permitted in R1, R2, R3, and RU5 zones, provided they align with local character and infrastructure capacity.
+These typologies are permitted in R1, R2, R3, and RU5 zones.
+They must align with local character and infrastructure capacity.

 2. Streamlined Approval Pathways

-Eligible projects may qualify for complying development certification (CDC), bypassing lengthy DA processes.
+Eligible projects may qualify for complying development certification (CDC).
+This can bypass lengthy Development Application (DA) processes.
 To qualify, developments must adhere to:

 3. Design Excellence